 The history of ownership here is one of long tenures.
 Current owner Larry Bowman purchased an interest in the business in 1975 from the owners at that time, Louis Spain Sr., Lou Spain and Larry’s father-in-law Bud Williamson.
 Soon afterwards, he was joined by Phil Adams, who had an ownership interest from 1976 until 2000.
 Louis Spain Sr. retired in 1988 and Lou Spain in 2003.
 Continuing the store’s tradition of family operations, Larry’s son Eric is currently active in the business.

 In 1982, Owenhouse purchased the building next door at 26 East Main, formerly housing Woolworth’s and later Coast to Coast.
 The building was extensively remodeled, creating the space where the current hardware section of the store resides.

 As business continued to grow, Owenhouse Ace Hardware opened a second store in 2008 on the west side of town, next to the Gallatin Valley Mall, at 8695 Huffine Lane.
 The building may be new, but the business continues to be operated based upon the same traditions and values that brought the original store its longevity and success.

 In a 1955 booklet entitled, “Story of Owenhouse Hardware Company,” it stated that “business is more than mere business; it is a form of expressing the good life.”
 As one of Montana’s longest-run businesses and an icon of Historic Downtown Bozeman, this philosophy has certainly rung true.

 Generations of families have patronized the store throughout the years, all enjoying the same friendly attitude and knowledgeable, personalized service.
-With over 130 years under its belt and many years to come, there is certainly promise that “Ace will always be the place.”
+With almost 140 years under its belt and many years to come, there is certainly promise that “Ace will always be the place.”